jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

 ### Deployment

+Package the code as ZIP file (250MB limit) or container image (with 10GB limit).

 Lambda can use Layer to simplify code management and reuse.
 The Powertools library for example can be used as a layer.

 ```python